Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

              B = Current lock status, same as input
 ```

 This function locks or unlocks a drive, or gets the current lock state for a drive.
-When a drive is locked, Nextor will assume that the media on that drive will never be changed, and therefore will never ask the associated driver for media change status; thus resulting in an overall increase on media access speed.
+When a drive is locked, Nextor will assume that the media on that drive will never be changed, and therefore will never ask the associated driver for media change status; thus resulting in an overall increase in media access speed.
 This is useful when using removable devices, such as multimedia cards, as the main storage device.

 In order to be locked, the drive must be mapped to a valid filesystem (that is, the drive must be accessible); otherwise an error will be returned and the drive will not be locked.